carlfischer1/winimagecompat/README.md

 In this example the patch-level version of ```microsoft/windowsservercore``` used in the image is ```10.0.14393.2068```.

 The patch-level version of the base image can used to create an explicit tag for the 3rd party image, such as ```3.6.4-windowsservercore-10.0.14393.2068```.
-That tag can then be used in apps or services that derive from the 3rd party image, ensuring a predictable base image version.
+That tag can then be used in apps or services that derive from the 3rd party image, with assurance that a predictable base image version is used.

 ## dockerfile arguments